deco3500-2017/team-apollo/README.md

 #### 3.1.1 Team Leader

-The team leader is responsible for overseeing the project, assigning tasks among the group members and ensuring all group discussions and conflicts are handled appropriately.
-Further to this, it is their responsible to organise additional group meetings as necessary and ensuring all communications external to the group are managed.
+The team leader is responsible for overseeing the project.
+This includes assigning tasks among the group members, checking progress of tasks, ensuring all group discussions and conflicts are handled appropriately and helping to organise group meetings.

 #### 3.1.2 Designer

 Designers of the group handle the aesthetic and user experience side of the application.
 They will tend to spend most of their time working on the visual layout and aspects of the application include front end design and build.
 Their primary tools will be programs such as Sketch, Framer & Balsamiq for different project phases.
+They will partner with the Software Developer to ensure visions and requirements for features are aligned, and with the User Tester to ensure that prototypes are adequately complete for the testing sessions in mind.

 #### 3.1.3 Software Developer